Hardware Troubleshooting Notes

 - Check all SMPS connections that they are inserted correctly or not or remove not relevant links.

-- If the system starts for some time and then off then check CPU heat sink and fan are inserted properly, removing power connector from Hard disk, Floppy drive, CDRAM, check Motherboard capacitors.
+- If the system starts for some time and then off then check CPU heat sink and fan are inserted properly, removing the power connector from Hard disk, Floppy drive, CDRAM, check Motherboard capacitors.

 - Check front panel connectors such as power button are inserted correctly on the Motherboard or not.